 Participants at the event are encouraged to wear as little as possible.
 Full nudity is encouraged, but not required.
 Some people let it all hang out.
 Others are slightly more modest.
 Some folk wear costumes, others apply body paint and others go full-out au naturel!

-In Vancouver, the ride is actually registered with the city as an official protest event.
-Consequently, the procession gets escorted by police officers on bicycles (and fully clothed in their uniforms).
+In Vancouver, most years at least, the ride is actually registered with the city as an official protest event.
+Consequently, the procession gets escorted by police officers on bicycles (and they are fully clothed in their uniforms).

 Vancouver’s Naked Bike Ride Event

-If you arrive right at noon you likely won’t see much, apart from perhaps the occasional naked man walking around, plus the usual Sunset Beach crowds.
-By around 1:00 or 1:30 the field is starting to fill up.
-A band plays live music, participants apply body paint and sunscreen, and hundreds of onlookers gather around with their cameras.
+If you arrive right at the start you likely won’t see much most years, apart from perhaps the occasional naked man walking around, plus the usual beach crowds.
+The area starts to fill up over the course of the first half hour.
+In a typical year a band plays live music, participants apply body paint and sunscreen, and hundreds of onlookers gather around with their cameras.

 Some onlookers hang out with the naked participants.
 Others watch from a distance.
 Some cyclists keep their underwear on until the last minute.
 Others wear nothing but their socks and shoes.

-By 2 o’clock, which is the official starting time for the ride, up to as many as 100 people are ready with their bikes.
-Hundreds more have their cameras in hand.
+By the time the bike ride is set to start, up to as many as 100 people are usually ready with their bikes.
+A few hundred more have their cameras in hand.

-The average cycling participant is middle-aged and male, although adults of all shapes and ages can be seen wandering around in the buff.
+The average cycling participant is middle-aged and male.
+Adults of all shapes and ages, however, can be seen wandering around in the buff.
 We guestimate that men outnumber women by as much as 10 to 1.
-Most people are completely naked and on bicycles.
+Most participants are completely naked and on bicycles.
 A small number are in their underwear.
-We saw at least one person on roller blades.
+Some years there will be one or two people on roller blades instead of bicycles.

-The bike riding starts at 2 o’clock.
-Led by the police escort, the procession starts along the seawall cycling path towards English Bay.
+The bike riding started at 2 o’clock in 2019.
+Led by the police escort, the procession began along the seawall cycling path towards English Bay.

-The cyclists ride their bikes by English Bay Beach and past Denman Street before turning down a side road on their way to Robson Street.
-They then cycle down Robson, up Granville Street, across the Granville Street Bridge and over to Granville Island.
+The cyclists rode their bikes by English Bay Beach and past Denman Street before turning down a side road on their way to Robson Street.
+They then cycled down Robson, up Granville Street, across the Granville Street Bridge and over to Granville Island.

-From Granville Island the procession heads east, goes over the Cambie Street Bridge and then makes its way back to Sunset Beach.
+From Granville Island the procession headed east, went over the Cambie Street Bridge and then made its way back to Sunset Beach.

-In total the route is less than 10 km.
+In total the route was less than 10 km.
 Throughout the trip, the riders stay together as a group and go at a fairly leisurely pace.

 Observations About the Event

-We attended the event in 2019 and made the following observations:
+We attended the event in 2019 (fully clothed) and made the following observations:

-- Participants come in all shapes, adult ages and sizes (which also isn’t surprising).
+- Participants are overwhelmingly male and come in all shapes, adult ages and sizes.

-- When we went we were concerned we might stick out and feel awkward with our camera (which we needed to cover the event).
-Surprisingly to us, we didn’t stick out at all in the end – we were surrounded by hundreds of other people with cameras (and very few of them were media).
+- When we went to cover the event we were concerned we might stick out and feel awkward with our camera.
+Surprisingly, we didn’t actually stick out at all – we were surrounded by hundreds of other people with cameras (and very few of them were media).
 We were also among the majority of people who attended fully clothed.

-- The flock of nudies certainly surprised a lot of unsuspecting tourists and local folk who just happened to be walking or cycling in the Sunset Beach area and other places along the route.
+- The flock of nudies certainly surprises a lot of unsuspecting tourists and local folk who just happen to be in the area.
 At least some bewildered tourists no doubt now assume that this sort of thing is a regular occurrence in Vancouver.

 - As one might expect, people wearing nothing but socks, shoes and bike helmets can look pretty funny.
 The sights put a lot of smiles on onlookers’ faces.

-And here’s a piece of trivia: Did you know that it’s not illegal for women to go topless in public?
+And here’s a piece of trivia: Did you know that it’s not illegal for women to go topless in public in Canada?
 Nobody (or almost nobody) ever does.
 It’s not a crime to do so though.
 Not wearing anything on the bottom half of one’s body, however, will get you in trouble with the law (unless you are participating in the World Naked Bike Ride).

 Tips and Advice

-TIP #1: If you don’t approve of this kind of thing or don’t want to see dozens of naked people on bikes, avoid Sunset Beach between noon and around 2:15 pm on the day of the event.
+TIP #1: If you don’t approve of this kind of thing, just avoid the area entirely on the day of the event.

-TIP #2: If driving in downtown Vancouver on the afternoon of the event, don’t be surprised to see lots of naked people riding their bikes through the streets.
-Especially if you’re behind the wheel, don’t stare, and definitely don’t close your eyes!
-Keep your eyes on the road and drive extra carefully!
+TIP #2: Don’t be surprised to see lots of naked people riding their bikes through the streets if you’re driving by the area during the event.
+Keep your eyes on the road though and drive extra carefully!

-TIP #4: If participating as a cyclist, be aware that there will be hundreds of people at Sunset Beach with their cameras.
+TIP #4: If participating as a cyclist, be aware that there will be hundreds of people with their cameras.
 If you don’t want to appear buck naked on social media, keep your clothes on or wear a disguise.

 TIP #5: If attending the start of the event as an onlooker, respect the privacy of the participants.
-Yes, everyone is taking photos.
-Before going up to someone and taking your selfie beside them, however, ask for permission.
+Before going up to someone and taking your selfie beside them, ask for permission.
 Also, if standing anywhere near a naked person, don’t be upset if a photo of you also appears somewhere on social media.

 TIP #6: In addition to cyclists having to wear helmets, the ride has a few rules.
-As outlined on the event’s official Facebook page, an important one is the following: “Don’t grope, touch, or ogle other peoples’ parts and please don’t bring yours or theirs up as a topic of conversation with someone you don’t know.”
+From the event’s official Facebook page: “Don’t grope, touch, or ogle other peoples’ parts and please don’t bring yours or theirs up as a topic of conversation with someone you don’t know.”

-TIP #7: The event takes place rain or shine.
-If the weather is cool or there is a chance of precipitation, pack something warm to put on at the end.
+TIP #7: If the weather is cool or there’s a chance of precipitation, pack something warm to put on at the end.

 If you want to hang out naked in public, but at a venue that’s less public and with fewer cameras, then you might want to check out Wreck Beach.
 It’s Vancouver’s world-famous nude beach located at the edge of the University of British Columbia.